GVR Report cover Urinary Catheters Market Size, Share & Trends Report

 Market Concentration & Characteristics

-The urinary catheters industry is witnessing a high degree of innovation, driven by continuous advancements in material science, infection control, and device design to improve patient comfort and safety.
+The industry is witnessing a high degree of innovation, driven by continuous advancements in material science, infection control, and device design to improve patient comfort and safety.
 Recent regulatory approvals highlight this innovation trend.
-For instance, InnoCare Urologics’ FDA approval for the InnoCare Specialty Foley Catheter in August 2024 and Urotronic’s (Laborie) FDA approval for the Optilume BPH Catheter System in June 2023 demonstrate the industry’s focus on addressing unmet clinical needs and enhancing treatment outcomes.
-Innovations such as antimicrobial and hydrophilic coatings, silicone-based and latex-free materials, and innovative catheter systems with sensors for real-time monitoring are transforming urinary management practices.
+For instance, InnoCare Urologics’ FDA approval of the InnoCare Specialty Foley Catheter in August 2024, and Urotronic’s (Laborie) FDA approval of the Optilume BPH Catheter System demonstrate the industry’s focus on addressing unmet clinical needs and enhancing treatment outcomes.
+Innovations such as antimicrobial and hydrophilic coatings, silicone-based and latex-free materials, and sensor-equipped catheter systems for real-time monitoring are transforming urinary management practices.
 These developments collectively indicate a strong momentum toward safer, more efficient, and patient-centric catheter solutions.

-Regulations play a critical role in shaping the urinary catheter market, as stringent standards ensure product safety, efficacy, and quality, which are essential for patient care.
-Regulatory approvals from authorities such as the U.S. FDA and the European CE marking influence market entry, product design, and adoption rates.
+Regulations play a critical role in shaping the industry, as stringent standards ensure product safety, efficacy, and quality, which are essential for patient care.
+Regulatory approvals from authorities such as the U.S. FDA and the European CE marking induce market entry, product design, and adoption rates.
 Compliance with guidelines for materials, sterilization, and infection control not only safeguards patients but also drives innovation, as manufacturers develop advanced catheters that meet regulatory requirements.
-While these regulations can increase development timelines and costs, they ultimately enhance market credibility, boost healthcare provider confidence, and support the growth of safe and effective urinary catheter solutions globally.
+While these regulations can increase development timelines and costs, they ultimately enhance market credibility, boost healthcare provider confidence, and support the global growth of safe and effective urinary catheter solutions.

-The level of mergers and acquisitions (M&A) activity is moderate, reflecting ongoing efforts by companies to expand their product portfolios, access advanced technologies, and strengthen market presence.
+The level of mergers and acquisitions (M&A) activity in the industry is moderate, reflecting ongoing efforts by companies to expand their product portfolios, access advanced technologies, and strengthen market presence.
 For instance, in October 2023, Laborie Medical Technologies Corp.
 (Laborie) announced the successful acquisition of Urotronic, Inc. (Urotronic), a privately held medical device company.
-Urotronic is known for developing the Optilume drug-coated balloon technology, which is used in interventional urology to treat urethral strictures and benign prostatic hyperplasia (BPH), also known as enlarged prostate conditions.
+Urotronic is known for developing the Optilume drug-coated balloon technology, which is used in interventional urology to treat urethral strictures and benign prostatic hyperplasia, also known as an enlarged prostate.
 Such strategic acquisitions enable companies to integrate innovative solutions, enhance clinical offerings, and accelerate growth, underscoring the importance of M&A as a key driver for market consolidation and technological advancement.

-The urinary catheters market faces moderate risk from product substitutes, as several alternative urinary management solutions are available that can reduce the reliance on traditional catheterization.
+The industry faces moderate risk from product substitutes, as several alternative urinary management solutions are available that can reduce the reliance on traditional catheterization.
 These substitutes include external collection devices such as condom catheters and intermittent self-catheterization kits.
-Additionally, medications that manage urinary retention or alleviate symptoms of benign prostatic hyperplasia (BPH) and incontinence can reduce the immediate need for catheter use in certain patients.
+In addition, medications that manage urinary retention or alleviate symptoms of benign prostatic hyperplasia and incontinence can reduce the immediate need for catheter use in certain patients.
 While these alternatives offer advantages in comfort, reduced infection risk, and ease of use, catheters remain essential for patients requiring continuous or long-term drainage, surgical care, or acute hospital interventions.
 The presence of substitutes encourages manufacturers to innovate and improve catheter designs, materials, and patient-centric features to maintain market relevance.

 The industry exhibits a diversified end-user concentration, with demand spread across hospitals, long-term care facilities, and home healthcare settings.
 Hospitals and surgical centers represent the largest segment, driven by high patient volumes, the need for perioperative and acute care catheterization, and stringent infection control protocols.
-Long-term care facilities also contribute significantly, as residents often require chronic catheterization for mobility or health-related issues.
-Meanwhile, the home healthcare segment is growing rapidly due to the increasing preference for self-care, non-invasive urinary management solutions, and rising awareness among patients and caregivers.
-This varied end-user base ensures that market demand is well-distributed, supporting steady growth across multiple healthcare settings.
+Long-term care facilities also contribute significantly, as residents require chronic catheterization for mobility or health-related issues.
+Meanwhile, the home healthcare segment is growing rapidly due to increasing preference for self-care, the adoption of non-invasive urinary management solutions, and rising awareness among patients and caregivers.
+This varied end-user base ensures market demand is well distributed, supporting growth across multiple healthcare settings.

 Product Insights

-On the basis of product, the intermittent catheters segment held the largest share in 2024.
-The growth is attributed to a greater preference for silicone implants owing to their widespread adoption across hospitals, long-term care facilities, and home healthcare settings.
+Based on product, intermittent catheters held the largest share in 2025.
+The growth is attributed to a greater preference for silicone implants, driven by their widespread adoption across hospitals, long-term care facilities, and home healthcare settings.
 Intermittent catheters are preferred for their reduced risk of urinary tract infections, ease of use, and suitability for self-catheterization, which empowers patients to manage their condition independently.
 The growing awareness among patients and caregivers about safe urinary management practices and advancements in catheter materials, such as hydrophilic and silicone options, further contributed to the segment’s dominance.

-The external catheters segment is expected to witness the significant growth over the forecast period, driven by increasing demand for non-invasive and comfortable urinary management solutions.
-External catheters, including condom and female external devices, are favored in home care and outpatient settings due to their ease of application and lower infection risk than indwelling catheters.
-Rising awareness of external catheter options, coupled with technological innovations such as improved adhesion, leak-proof designs, and enhanced patient comfort, is anticipated to accelerate adoption and propel market growth in this segment.
+The external catheters segment is expected to grow significantly over the forecast period, driven by increasing demand for non-invasive, comfortable urinary management solutions.
+External catheters, including condom and female external devices, are preferred in home care and outpatient settings due to their ease of application and lower infection risk compared with indwelling catheters.
+Rising awareness of external catheter options, coupled with technological innovations such as improved adhesion, leak-proof designs, and enhanced patient comfort, is expected to accelerate adoption and drive market growth in this segment.

 Application Insights

-In terms of application, the urinary incontinence segment registered the largest share in 2024.
+Based on application, urinary incontinence held the largest share in 2025.
 The growth is due to the high prevalence of incontinence across all age groups, particularly among the elderly population.
 The increasing incidence of chronic conditions such as diabetes, neurological disorders, and mobility impairments further drives the need for catheterization to manage urinary leakage effectively.
-Furthermore, growing awareness among patients and caregivers about safe and hygienic urinary management solutions and the availability of advanced intermittent and external catheters contributed to the segment’s market dominance.
+In addition, growing awareness among patients and caregivers about safe and hygienic urinary management solutions and the availability of advanced intermittent and external catheters contributed to the segment’s market dominance.

 Type Insights